 Trauma doesn’t look the same for everyone, but what matters is how the experience affected you and your way of handling stress.
 If something left you feeling shaken, scared, or stuck, there’s a good chance it was traumatic.
 Recognizing that something had that kind of impact is the first part of healing.

-Recognizing the Signs of Unprocessed Trauma
+What are the Signs of Unprocessed Trauma?

 The signs of trauma aren’t always obvious.
 Sometimes, the issues show up long after the event and in ways you might not expect.
 You might think you’re just having a bad day or going through a rough patch, but if the feelings or behaviors stick around, trauma could be part of the reason.